michaeldexter/occambsd/README.md

 ## Motivations

 FreeBSD Jail has long provided a lightweight container for services and applications.
 Internet-facing services are by definition at risk of remote abuse of the service and/or the operating system hosting them.
 A "minimum" Jail or virtual machine can theoretically contain only the dependencies to deliver the desired service, and nothing more.
 In practice, FreeBSD offers a flexible build system with which build options (man src.conf) and kernel configuration options can significantly reduce the kernel and userland of a specially-build system, rather than using the standard "buildworld".
-Unfortuanately, the supported build option shave been inconsistent in their reliability, up until the 13.0 release of FreeBSD.
-While the FreeBSD "build option survey" exisits to test the build options in mass, it is hightly inconvienct to use.
-The related "bos-ng" project improves upon it, but the frequest exercise of many options at once is proving more effective in their validation along active source branches.
+Unfortunately, the supported build option shave been inconsistent in their reliability, up until the 13.0 release of FreeBSD.
+While the FreeBSD "build option survey" exists to test the build options in mass, it is highly inconvenient to use.
+The related "bos-ng" project improves upon it, but the frequent exercise of many options at once is proving more effective in their validation along active source branches.
 OccamBSD can generate reduced-size userlands using either buildworld with build options/exclusions, or "from scratch", using the -u options which builds and installs the individual components needed to boot and log in.

 The OccamBSD approach can provide: